mit-oidc-client/mit-oidc-client/README.md

 To ensure the security of our system, we made the following design choices:

-- HTTPS is required for both the front-end and back-end
+- HTTPS is required in development for both the front-end and back-end
   - HTTPS/SSL encryption ensures all communication between the user and the web service is protected.
 This is a hard requirement for safe-handling of OAuth ID and access tokens
   - **Note:** Self-signed certificates should be used for development work __only__.
-We recommend using Let's Encrypt or other reputable certificate authority for SSL encryption.
+We recommend using Let's Encrypt or other reputable certificate authority when deploying to production.
+If you're using platforms like Heroku or Render.com for hosting, they often will have their own SSL certificates management services.
+See [this](https://devcenter.heroku.com/articles/automated-certificate-management) and [this](https://render.com/docs/tls).
 - CORS (Cross-Origin Resource Sharing) is enabled for MIT OpenID Connect server only
   - Need further research